NOVEL-IN-PROGRESS

 "What?
 I think," she replied.

 "Down that way.
 Turn down the third street."
 He held up three fingers, so she'd know how many streets away.
 "Turn and walk down to the docks.
 Follow the squalls of them seagulls.
-Down at the docks, I fry you a piece of fish.
+Down there, I fry you a piece of fish.
 Maybe some shrimp, if the boat come in."

 "How far did you say?"